Yamanaka-Lab-TUAT/phase-field_GPU_benchmark/README.md

-# Python codes GPU computing of phase-field models
+# Python codes for GPU computing of phase-field models
 This repository shares Python codes for GPU computing of phase-field simulations.
 All the codes can be executed on Google Colaboratory.
+Please note that these codes are under development.
+Please let us know if you find any mistakes.

 ## Benchmark #1
 1. Cahn-Hilliard-2d-Spectral.ipynb<br>